OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-a-schedule.md

 ### Using `cron`

-#### Writing a Script for `cron`
+To learn how to use `cron`, we're going to first write a script that we'll use to execute on a schedule.
+If you already have a command you'd like to run you can skip the "Writing a Shell Script" subsection.

-// TODO: change the heading title
+#### Writing a Shell Script

-We're going to need write a script so that we have something that we want to run on an interval.
 Let's write a small shell script that will flash your Expansion Dock's RGB LED red, then green, then blue, and just in case you miss it the first time, it'll do it once more after waiting for 5 seconds, and then shut off the RBG LED.

 Here's what that looks like: